tvikito/code-challenge-notum/README.md

 # Setup & run

-## Turborepo?
+## Turborepo and pnpm

-This repo is build as [Turborepo](https://turbo.build/) and uses [pnpm](https://pnpm.io) as a package manager.
+This repo is using [Turborepo](https://turbo.build/) and uses [pnpm](https://pnpm.io) as a package manager.
 To install it run:

 ```
 npm install -g pnpm
 ```

 I've used pnpm in order to show speed of pnpm which is much faster package manager then npm.
+Usage for a developer is pretty much the same as npm.

 ### Apps